jpin730/angular-auth/README.md

 # Angular Auth

-This app is a simple example of how to use the Angular framework to create a simple authentication system.
-It uses the Angular Router to navigate between the login and home pages, and the Angular HttpClient to make requests to an API builded with NestJS that uses JWT.
+This app is a user authentication system manager developed with Angular 17 using standalone components, signals, new control flow syntax, content projection and dynamic component loader.
+It connects to an API builded with NestJS that uses JWT.

 ## Prepare environment